artincms/laravel_file_manager/README.md

    <div class="highlight highlight-text-html-php"><pre>
  LFM_GetBase64Image($file_id, $size_type, $not_found_img , $inline_content , $quality , $width , $height )    </pre> </div>
  this helpers config as above with different $inline_content that if it was true you can create base 64 Image .
+ <h3>Genrate public link</h3>
+ if you create shortcut from storage/public_folder in your public folder you can access file directly . as see in below box you can create public download path with this helper function
+ <div class="highlight highlight-text-html-php"><pre>
+    LFM_GeneratePublicDownloadLink($path,$filename)     </pre> </div>
+    that $psth is path to file and $filename is name of disc file . for example you want access the logo site picture you can upload this file in public folder and access directly with above helper function .
  <h3>Custom config</h3>
  if you want to have custom config you can chage config/laravel_file_manager.php file as you want .
  <ul>